LukeGrahamLandry/franca/docs/graphics.md

 ## examples

 - app_events: tries to use all features of app.fr and debugtext.fr
-- geo: decompresses LAz files, draws 3d point clouds, and lets you fly around
+- geo: decompresses LAZ files, draws 3d point clouds, and lets you fly around
 - farm_game: a 2d game drawn with coloured rectangles
 - edit: opens a text file and lets you scroll around